jacprog/Java_games_jar/README.md

 There is a game of Blackjack

-All with a GUI
-And txt files for tracking
+All with a GUI and txt files for tracking